 In 2023, LCRA supplied water to more than 500,000 people through LCRA wholesale municipal water customers, not including the City of Austin.
 These customers obtain their water supplies from LCRA's water rights for lakes Buchanan and Travis and the amended Garwood water right.
-LCRA municipal customers are diverse and include cities, water supply corporations, municipal utility districts, water control and improvement districts, and others, the majority of whom are located in the Highland Lakes and Travis County areas.
+LCRA municipal customers are diverse and include cities, water supply corporations, municipal utility districts, water control and improvement districts, and others, the majority of whom are in the Highland Lakes and Travis County areas.
 Wholesale municipal customer metered water use for 2019-2023 is included in Appendix A.

 Only a few mid-sized customers have substantial commercial and multifamily use, with 93 percent of the connections reported in the service area outside of Austin in 2022 classified as single family.
-LCRA customer gallons per capita per day (GPCD) varies greatly, with several smaller rural systems near or less than 100 GPCD to systems serving mostly suburban single-family homes with large irrigated lots with usage near 200 GPCD.
+LCRA customer gallons per capita per day (GPCD) varies greatly, with several smaller rural systems near or less than 100 GPCD to systems serving mostly suburban single-family homes with large, irrigated lots with usage near 200 GPCD.
 This wide range also is reflected in the ratio of summer to winter use.
 LCRA municipal customers use about twice as much water in the summer than winter.
-The system-wide estimated GPCD for 2022 was XX.
+In 2022, the estimated GPCD was 148 within the LCRA service area, excluding the City of Austin.